yahir587/playlist/README.md

 ### Day 2 Goal 2: Write the code to display the rest of your song information

-- [ ] Create loops that loop through your song artists, song lengths, images, and links arrays and display the information in the correct divs.
+- [ ] Create loops that loop through your song artists, images, and links arrays and display the information in the correct divs.

 #### Wrap